ashishchauhan99/primestarter/README.md

 # To dos
-Why view need to be Serializable
+- Why view need to be Serializable
-Converter and Vaidator
+- Converter and Vaidator
-Create your own compoment
+- Create your own compoment - done
-HttpSession -> HttpSessionCretaeListner
+- HttpSession -> HttpSessionCretaeListner
-HttpSession vs SpringSession
+- HttpSession vs SpringSession
-Scaling
+- Scaling

 # JSF life cycle
 For every JSF requst a view is create which is a compoment tree.
 This view can be accessed in the backing bean